Learning Control by Iterative Inversion: Iterative Inversion

 We next investigate when, and why, should iterative inversion produce an effective solution for \eqref{eq:inversion_problem}.
-We restrict ourselves to a linear function class for $\mathcal{G}_\theta$, and the squared loss.
-We report convergence results for different classes of functions $\mathcal{F}$.
+For our analysis, we restrict ourselves to the following setting: \begin{assumption} The function class $\mathcal{G}_\theta$ is linear, and the loss $\mathcal{L}$ is the squared error. \end{assumption}